tstatler/doctools/guides/node/cli/unpublish/README.md

     $ acs unpublish MyProject

-    App 'MyProject' is now marked for unpublication.
+    App MyProject version 0.1.0 is now marked for unpublication

 The following un-publishes version 0.3.0 of the ChatApp application located in the `myprojects/chatapp/` folder:

     $ cd myprojects/chatapp
     $ acs unpublish  --ver 0.3.0

-    App 'ChatApp' is now marked for unpublication.
+    App ChatApp version 0.3.0 is now marked for unpublication.